M31glx/APD-fMRI/README.md

-# Interactive brain systems in children with APD
+# Analysis of brain networks in children with APD

 ## Project's summary